HikariBay/React-Native-Storybook/RNStorybook/README.md

 ## Setup

-Launch `yarn install` to install the packages
+Launch `yarn install` to install the packages.

-Launch `yarn storybook` to run storybook on mobile devices
+Launch `yarn storybook` to run storybook on mobile devices.